Gregory DeVictor is a trivia enthusiast who loves to write articles on American nostalgia.

 - Campbell’s introduced its line of instant dry soups.

 - The drama Thirtysomething premiered on ABC, the sitcom Married with Children debuted on Fox, and the musical La Cage aux Folles closed on Broadway after 1,761 performances.

 - Platoon won an Oscar for Best Picture, The Golden Girls (NBC) won an Emmy for Outstanding Comedy Series, and That’s What Friends Are For won a Grammy for Song of the Year.

-- In the year 1987, the New York Giants were the Super Bowl champs, the Minnesota Twins won the World Series, and the Edmonton Oilers clinched the Stanley Cup.
+- Here are some sports facts from 1987: In the year 1987, the New York Giants were the Super Bowl champs, the Minnesota Twins won the World Series, and the Edmonton Oilers clinched the Stanley Cup.

 - Stephen Roche won the 74th Tour de France, Al Unser, Sr. won the 71st Indianapolis 500, and Alysheba won the 113th Kentucky Derby.

 - Inflation was 3.65%, a new Ford Mustang cost $9,209, and unemployment dipped to 5.8%.

 - The prime rate hovered around 9.00%, an ounce of gold was $486.50, and the retail price for a gallon of gas averaged 95 cents.

 - The New York Yankees played their 13000th game, over 12 million microwaves were sold in the U.S., and 500,000 people celebrated the 50th anniversary of the Golden Gate Bridge.

 Here are the five most popular TV shows from 1987-88: